 August 9, 2018 by babylondogs

 I’m not the kind of guy who checks the forecast before camping.
 If it’s rainy that wknd, so what?
 I will get wet.
 If I want to do something, I will enjoy it despite the weather.
 I have a friend who checks days in advance before doing anything.
-Why?
 She will check the temperature outside before leaving her house for a run.
 Gesus, just go running.
-And deal with the elements when you’re out in them.
+Deal with the elements when you’re out in them.
 What if it’s raining?
 Well, if you’re going to have a picnic, maybe wait.
 But you can open a damned window to check on that.
 You don’t need prognosticators.
 My point?
 I’m not sure.
 Maybe I get frustrated with people who don’t want to get a little dirty, or hot, or wet.
 Are we spoiled?
 Do we need everything just so?
 I had no idea it was going to rain the other day when I ran.
 An hour into my run and the sky fell.
 I was a sloppy mess when I got back an hour later.
 Was it less than ideal?
 Whose ideal?
 At first I was “Ugh.
 Here comes the rain.”
 But I learned to fall in love with it.
 Cars splashing me and everything.
 It was an adventure I didn’t plan for.
-Nor prepared for.
 But the unknown is always part of the adventure.
 If I knew all the variables beforehand, wouldn’t that be boring?
 I love life.
 I love it when I run on a cool, sunny spring day, and I love it when the rain is so bad all I’m inhaling is rain water.
 I guess what I’m saying is: I’m still confused.
 I really don’t know why the majority of people I know want all the details beforehand.
 I would rather be surprised.
-Because I’m tough enough to withstand the unknown.
+(Because I’m tough enough to withstand the unknown).
 We all are.
 Maybe … just maybe (I’m truly not sure) … that we could have a better relationship with the unknown.
 And not be too harsh interrogating it.
 Let the unknown take us by surprise a bit more.
 Maybe live without trying to line everything up.
 I love a messy life.
 I no longer fear it.
 I invite it.
 Maybe live life like Odysseus rather than meteorologists.
 Just a meandering thought.